yohaimagen/gamma_sentinel/README.md

 # gamma_sentinel

-## This repository contains some python shell scripts to help to process sentinel-1 SAR images with GAMMA remote sensing software.
+## This repository contains some python shell scripts to help process sentinel-1 SAR images with GAMMA remote sensing software.

 ### sentinel_possesor.py is a shell script that takes two sentinel-1 raw data directories and processes them for surface displacement